aws-samples/winform-amazon-bedrock-document-bot/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Finding contributions to work on
-Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Code of Conduct
 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact